 - 4 seconds in, 7 seconds hold, 8 seconds out

-- Also known as “relaxing breath”, 4-7-8 breathing accentuates the exhale to activate the parasympathetic nervous system--the opposite of the sympathetic nervous system that activates the fight or flight response.
+- Also known as “relaxing breath” and “calm breathing”, in 4-7-8 breathing subjects use the exhale of their breathing to activate the parasympathetic nervous system--the opposite of the sympathetic nervous system that activates the fight or flight response.

 - Commonly used to control impulses such as cigarette or food cravings and before sleep.